SwiftOnTap/Docs/template.md

         }

-- Rule: All naming not central to the core idea of the symbol at hand should use the "Banana", "Apple", "Peach" prefix nomenclature scheme.
+- Rule G): All naming not central to the core idea of the symbol at hand should use the "Banana", "Apple", "Peach" prefix nomenclature scheme.
 The suffix is always the type.
 An example would include BananaView, or PeachApp.

 A symbol that requires a string, should follow:
 1. 🍌🍌